Kansas communities will be safer, healthier, and stronger when everyone can get a photo ID

 What it is: A Municipal ID card is a form of photo identification issued by a city or county government.
 It can be used to prove a person’s identity within the city/county limits or to access services from any institution that agrees to accept the card as proof of identity.

-What it is not: A Municipal ID card does not confer driving privileges or take the place of state- or federally-issued identification required for travel (for example, driver’s licenses or passports).
+What it is not: A Municipal ID card does not give driving privileges or take the place of state- or federally-issued identification required for travel (for example, driver’s licenses or passports).

 Why we need it: Kansans across the state struggle to obtain government-issued photo ID.
 For example, as many as 30,000 people in Wyandotte County—1 in 5 people who live in the county—are without government-issued photo ID.
 Vulnerable populations who lack a government-issued photo ID card face major difficulties opening a bank account, cashing a check, registering children for school, or getting a prescription filled.
 They can feel at risk when interacting with police, leading to fewer individuals reporting crimes or cooperating as witnesses.
 Without an ID, senior citizens, immigrants, homeless individuals, re-entering citizens, foster youth, and others cannot show where they live or fully be a part of the community.